l1npengtul/kindkapibari/coconut/README.md

-# The AffirmPak v0.1 Standard
+# The Coconut v0.1 Standard

-### 1. What is an AffirmPak?
+### 1. What is an coconut?
-AffirmPaks are packages that allow users to add custom extensions to Capybafirmations.
+Coconuts are packages that allow users to add custom extensions to Capybafirmations.
 Things such as themes, custom text, and asset overrides.

 Everything is UTF-8.
 No "but"s.
-Fvck your non-compliant garbagedos 10 installation.
+Fvck your non-compliant wincringe 10 installation.

 ### 2. The File Format
-An AffirmPak is composed of the following:
+A coconut is composed of the following:
-1. A Manifest (affirmpak.json)
+1. A Manifest (coconut.json)
 2. An `src/` directory
 3. Assets inside the `src/`
 4. A file called `lib.json` that registers the files to the app.